-- Individual Quick Freezing (IQF) - Block Freezing. - ii) Processed frozen shrimp are packaged separately in accordance with the buyer's specifications.
-The Applicant employs the following packaging methods: - a) Primary Packaging: The final product is packed into individual pouches or boxes, weighing between approximately 250 grams and 2.5 kilograms. - b) Secondary Packaging: The aforementioned pouches or boxes (i.e, primary packaging) are placed into master cartons, with a maximum weight limit of 25 kilograms. - iii) The primary packaging serves as the principal container for the processed shrimp.
-These pouches should be stored within master cartons to facilitate convenient transportation.
-Both the primary and secondary packaging are printed with comprehensive details regarding the product, such as the type, weight, branding information, and other relevant specifications (i.e, packaged and labeled).
-The applicant packages the processed frozen shrimp as mentioned above and exports it to international buyers. - iv) The applicant seeks clarification on whether the export of pre-packaged and labeled processed shrimp incurs GST liability, considering the changes in tax rates outlined in Notification No.06/2022-CGST (R) dated July 13, 2022, in light of the afore mentioned context.
+- Individual Quick Freezing (IOF) - Block Freezing - ii) Processed frozen shrimp are packaged separately in accordance with the buyer's specifications.
+The Applicant employs the following packaging methods: - a) Primary packaging: The final product is packed into individual pouches or boxes, weighing between approximately 250 grams and 2.5 kilograms. - b) Secondary Packaging: The aforementioned pouches or boxes (i.e., primary packaging) are placed into master cartons, with a maximum weight limit of 25 kilograms. - shrimp.
+These pouches should be stored within master cartons to facilitate convenient t transportation.
+Both the primary and secondary packaging are printed with comprehensive details regarding the product, such as the type, weight, branding information and other relevant specifications (i.e packaged and labeled). - iv) The applicant packages the processed frozen shrimp as mentioned above and exports it to international buyers. - v) The applicant seeks clarification on whether the export of pre-packaged and labeled processed shrimps incurs GST liability, considering the changes in tax rates outlined in Notification no.06/2022-CGST (R) dated July 13,2022, in light of the aforementioned context.